asadjvd/asadjvd/README.md

 # Hi, I'm Asad Javed 👋

-### Cloud & DevOps Engineer in Progress | Former Telephony Engineer
+### Cloud & DevOps Engineer in Progress | 5+ Years of Telephony Engineering Experience

-I’m transitioning into Cloud & DevOps with a strong technical foundation in production systems, troubleshooting, automation, and infrastructure operations.
+I bring **5+ years of professional experience as a Telephony Engineer** with strong expertise in production systems, troubleshooting, Linux environments, monitoring, and automation.

+Now focused on transitioning into **Cloud & DevOps Engineering** through hands-on projects, certifications, and real-world infrastructure deployments.

 ## 🚀 About Me

-- 💼 Prior experience in **Telephony Engineering**
+- 💼 5+ years experience in **Telephony Engineering**
-- ☁️ Focused on building a career in **Cloud & DevOps**
+- ☁️ Transitioning into **Cloud & DevOps Engineering**
-- 🐳 Hands-on experience with **Docker** and containerized deployments
+- 🐳 Hands-on with **Docker** and containerized applications
 - ⚙️ Building CI/CD pipelines using **Jenkins**
-- 🐧 Comfortable working in **Linux environments**
+- 🐧 Comfortable with **Linux Administration**
-- ☁️ Learning and implementing solutions on **AWS**
+- ☁️ Learning and building on **AWS**
-- ☸️ Practicing **Kubernetes** administration and deployments
+- ☸️ Practicing **Kubernetes** deployments and administration
-- 📊 Experience with **Monitoring & Observability** tools
+- 📊 Experience with **Monitoring & Observability**

 ## 🛠️ Tech Stack